Metro Transit (St. Louis): Fares

-Metro Transit uses a proof-of-payment system that requires riders to carry passes and present them on demand to security personnel.
+In 2026, Metro Transit converted from a proof-of-payment system to a paid access system.
+Proof-of-payment required riders to present passes on demand to security personnel while paid access requires riders to purchase a pass or use a mobile app to operate the turnstile.

+As of 2026, the base fare is $2.50 when paid in cash or $3 for a two-hour pass with a transfer that can be purchased on the Transit app.
 When boarding MetroBus, riders with valid passes present them to the operator and those without passes are able to pay exact change into the onboard farebox.
-Beginning in 2024, MetroLink will convert to a paid access system as part of its Secure Platform Plan.

 Metro also accepts some fares from Madison County Transit (MCT) on its services.
 MCT's 2-hour regional pass is accepted as full fare on MetroBus and MetroLink and its senior/ADA passes qualify as reduced fare on Metro services.
 In addition, Metro's 2-hour pass/transfer is valid for a single bus trip on MCT with no additional charge.

 Residents called to jury duty in Metro's service area may travel on MetroBus and MetroLink free of charge.